Search the University College of Syracuse University Web Site

-Thursday Morning Roundtable began as a public service forum for a cross-section of civic leaders in Syracuse; since then it has earned numerous national awards.
+Thursday Morning Roundtable began as a public service forum for a cross-section of civic leaders in Syracuse.
+It has earned numerous national awards.

 SU was one of the nation’s first universities to offer independent study degree programs.
-A grant facilitated initiation of a new Bachelor of Liberal Studies for adults.
+A grant facilitated the development of a new Bachelor of Liberal Studies for adults.

 Project Opportunity began as an antipoverty program, providing SU scholarship support for adults who were academically unprepared and financially disadvantaged so they could attend college.
-The next year, its first grant from the state Higher Education Opportunity Program made it one of the 24 original schools in the state to initiate such a program.
+The next year, its first grant from the state Higher Education Opportunity Program made it one of the 24 original schools in New York State to initiate such a program.

 The Institute for Retired Professionals began, enabling retirees to remain intellectually active and informed on current issues and problems.